-From Margaret on September 21st, 2011 in Bathroom Remodel
+From Engineering on September 21, 2011 in Bathroom Remodel

 If you need to add a small bathroom to your home, then consider this: you can get a wonderful addition without overly priced fees.
 In fact, this project is one of the best decisions you can make for your home.

 Weve mentioned how a bathroom remodel or addition tops the list of remodeling ROI.
 A new bathroom can even add value to your home (as much as 80 to 90%) come time to sell.
 Not to mention that the addition of another bathroom will revolutionize how your home functions.

 The key is getting the most out of a small space.
 Thats why we have great contractors.
 A professional can help you determine what you need, and help you realize the plans and desires that started your quest for a new bathroom in the first place.

 Click here to search pricing and contractors near you.

 The key to a relatively stress-free bathroom addition lies in the planning and choices you make before the building process begins.

 Take time to brainstorm what you want, why you need a new bathroom in the first place, and how you see it flowing into your overall home.
 Be specific with your bathroom plan.
 What do you absolutely need your small bathroom to include?